-Frustrated when you baby won’t nap, especially when you’ve tried everything?
+Frustrated when your overtired baby won’t nap, especially when you’ve tried everything?
 You CAN keep your cool, especially with these tips.

 Five hours—going on six.

 That’s how long my baby was awake from having skipped a nap.
 He was rubbing his eyes, yawning and crying, especially when I so much as stepped a foot away.
 In truth, he wasn’t that fun to be around.

-But despite my attempts to put him down for another nap, he refused.
+But despite his sleep cues and my attempts to put him down for a second nap, he refused.
 Nothing seemed to work—he wouldn’t nap at all.